AurelianSpodarec/GTA_UltimateMenu/README.md

 # Contributions
 The Contributors Guide contains full details on how to help with Ultimate Menu development.
 The main points are:

-Found a bug?
+- Found a bug?
 Report it on GitHub Issues and include a code sample.
 Please state which version of Ultimate Menu you are using!
 This is vitally important.

-Before submitting a Pull Request run your code through ES Lint using our config and respect our Editor Config.
+- Before submitting a Pull Request run your code through ES Lint using our config and respect our Editor Config.

-Before contributing read the code of conduct.
+- Before contributing read the [code of conduct].

 Written something cool with 2take1 Lua API?
 Please tell us about it in the discord server!